yonekuri/bf6-MultiObjectTransform/README.md

 * `axis: mod.Vector`: Specify the rotation axis.
 * `angle: number`: Specify the rotation angle.

-Additionally, rotation typically centers around the object's origin specified by `offset` during spawn, but specifying the additional argument `rotCenter`, you can change the center of rotation to the arbitrary position.
+Additionally, rotation typically centers around the object's origin specified by `offset` during spawn, but specifying the additional argument `rotCenter`, you can change the center of rotation to the arbitrary world coordinate.
-* `rotCenter: mod:Vector`: Specify the rotation center point arbitrarily.
+* `rotCenter: mod:Vector`: Specify the rotation center point **in the world coordinates**.
 This argument is optional.
 <br>

 #### ApplyTransform